Hank Wangford

-Samuel Hutt, known by the stage name Hank Wangford (born 15 November 1940), is an English country and western songwriter.
+Samuel Hutt (born 15 November 1940), known by the stage name Hank Wangford, is an English country and western songwriter.

 "Hank is a good smoke screen.
 He can do things I can't do.
 He's my clown," says Dr. Hutt, who has been struggling to balance his musical and medical interests ever since medical school at Cambridge University.
 His 1960s practice in a drug-addiction centre brought him into contact with a lot of rockers and wide renown as London's long-haired, rock-and-roll doctor, and later a television series.
 "If The Who had a first night, the tickets would be sent.
 I actually had more of an identity crisis with that than with Hank, because Hank is a fool.
 I quite like him.
 Dr. Sam was definitely threatening to become a monster."